The Dirichlet problem for elliptic systems with data in K\"othe function spaces: Introduction, Statement of Main Results, and Examples

+This proves existence in Theorem~\ref{Them-General}.
 It is worth noting that ${\mathcal{M}}{\mathbb{X}}\subset{\mathbb{Y}}$ may be replaced in the formulation of Theorem~\ref{Them-General} (without affecting the conclusions) by the weaker condition \eqref{eq:BV333}.
 This is significant, because the latter holds even though the former fails in the important case of the Dirichlet problem with data from the Hardy space, when

 This permits us to prove (see \S\ref{S-4} for details) the following well-posedness result.

 \begin{corollary} The $(H^1,L^1)$-Dirichlet boundary value problem in $\mathbb{R}^{n}_{+}$ is well-posed for each system $L$ as in \eqref{L-def}-\eqref{L-ell.X}. \end{corollary}